Updated: Oct 15, 2021

 Journalling has become quite popular as a self-care tool; although, have you ever heard about the fear journal?
-If you love writing things down as it helps you organize your thoughts, a "fear journal" could be a great addition to your writer collection.
+If you feel stuck and love writing things down to organize your thoughts, a "fear journal" could be a great addition to your writer collection.

 What is a fear journal?